 That said, while Panasonic may have downgraded the power supply and removed some of the more expensive audio components from the mix, its HRA performance makes a good argument that there's no reason why the UB700 shouldn’t find a role in a high-end AV system.

-Image quality is outstanding.
-The player delivers an extraordinary level of fine detail, with superb colour accuracy.
 The Times Square showdown in The Amazing Spider-Man 2 (UHD Blu-ray) is incredibly dynamic and vibrant.
-Side by side with the pricier UB900, there's no obvious visual shortfall.
+Side-by-side with the pricier UB900, there's no obvious visual shortfall.
 It also does a cracking job playing regular Blu-rays, offering images of nuance and depth.

-There's some clever processing beneath the bonnet.
+There's some clever processing beneath the bonnet too.
 The UB700 interpolates 4K Blu-ray content from 10-bit native to 12-bit with 4:4:4 colour sub sampling.
 Alternatively, it can output 4K at 8-bit 4:2:0, depending on your screen.

-Naturally, the player bitstreams out both Dolby Atmos and DTS:X 3D audio, too.
-Hook up a Dolby Atmos AV receiver for delicious sonic immersion.
+Naturally, the UB700 player bitstreams out both Dolby Atmos and DTS:X 3D audio, too.
+Hook up a Dolby Atmos AV receiver for some delicious sonic immersion.

-When the remnants of the Russian spy satellite collide with George Clooney's space shuttle and Sandra bullock tries to disengage herself from the spinning arm in Gravity on Blu-ray, the Dolby Atmos soundtrack will send your viewing room into a dizzying spin.
+We can confirm that when the remnants of the Russian spy satellite collide with George Clooney's space shuttle, and Sandra Bullock tries to disengage herself from the spinning arm in Gravity on Blu-ray, the Dolby Atmos soundtrack will send your viewing room into a dizzying spin.

-The UB700 is a pleasingly fast loader.
-A feature-heavy movie platter goes from tray to Blu-ray menu is just 41 seconds.
-A simple Blu-ray concert disc does the same in 33 seconds.
+The Panasonic DMP-UB700 is a pleasingly fast loader too: a feature-heavy movie platter goes from tray to Blu-ray menu in just 41 seconds, and a simple Blu-ray concert disc does the same in 33 seconds.
 In the world of Blu-ray, this is a sprightly performance.
 Finally, in use, the deck is reassuringly quiet.